2023: The Good, The Bad, The Surprising, & The Disappointing

 When Women Stood by Alexandra Allred

-On top of having a misleading subtitle, this book is just disrespectful in it's complete lack of recognition for one of its own: Fabiola "Fabby" da Silva.
+Beyond its misleading title, the book is simply disrespectful in its complete lack of recognition for one of its own: Fabiola “Fabby” da Silva.
 SEE FULL REVIEW.

 Video Games